Originally written and published by Dr. Bernstien in 2015

 Most of our patients have some sort of birth plan.
 Some are super simple and others are ten pages long.
 Some patients don’t even write it down.
 They just tell me “Dr. B, we just want a healthy mom and a healthy baby.”
-Most patients who do write their plans have similar ideas such as:
+Most patients who do write their birth plans have similar ideas such as:

 - I prefer not to be induced.